shandianchengzi/rt-thread/bsp/rv32m1_vega/README.md

 scons
 ```

-If successfully compiled, a new 'rtthread.elf' and 'rtthread.bin' file will be generated. ‘rtthread.bin' needs to be burned to the device and run.
+If successfully compiled, a new 'rtthread.elf' and 'rtthread.bin' file will be generated. rtthread.bin' needs to be burned to the device and run.

 ## Burn and Execution